Danny-Nunez/MIT-Module-16-Tictactoe/README.md

 # Roadmap for future improvements

 I added a reset feature and removed the ability for the x and o to be clicked again.
-Future improvements for this game code be a timer and score keeper.
+A roadmap for future improvements for this game code would be a timer and scorekeeper.
 This build is on html and vanilla javascript.